ibm-cloud-docs/email-delivery/e-mail-delivery-service-server-side-configuration-centos-plesk-postfix.md

 ---
 copyright:
-  years: 1994, 2017
+  years: 2014, 2018
-lastupdated: "2017-11-21"
+lastupdated: "2018-03-21"
 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

-# E-mail delivery service server-side configuration: CentOS, Plesk, and Postfix
+# Email delivery service server-side configuration: CentOS, Plesk, and Postfix

-## Overview

-Here are steps to configure your server to use {{site.data.keyword.SendGrid}}, the {{site.data.keyword.cloud}} email delivery service as a smart host.
+Follow these steps to configure your server to use {{site.data.keyword.SendGrid}}, the {{site.data.keyword.cloud}} email delivery service as a smart host.
 The example below was performed with a standard {{site.data.keyword.cloud}} OS Reload of CentOS 6.5 with Plesk 12 and Postfix.

 ## Configuration